Categories

 3 & 4.
 Zaachariaha Fielding & Michael Ross

-The duo Electric Fields are another fan favourite, coming to prominence in 2019 when they came second in Australia Decides with 2000 and Whatever.
-Finally representing Australia this year, their success in their national final saw them announce the Australian jury’s 12 points in 2019.
+The duo Electric Fields are another fan favourite, coming to prominence in 2019 when they finshed second in Australia Decides with 2000 and Whatever.
+While they are finally representing Australia this year, their success in that national final saw them announce the Australian jury’s 12 points in 2019.

 5 & 6.
 Marcus Gunnarsen & Martinus Gunnarsen